aws-samples/foundation-model-benchmarking-tool/misc/eks_cluster-creation_steps.md

 The steps below create an EKS cluster called `trainium-inferentia`.

 1. Before we begin, ensure you have all the prerequisites in place to make the deployment process smooth and hassle-free.
-Ensure that you have installed the following tools on your machine: [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) and [terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+Ensure that you have installed the following tools on your machine: [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and [terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
 We use the [`DoEKS`](https://github.com/awslabs/data-on-eks/tree/main) repository as a guide to deploy the cluster infrastructure in an AWS account.

+1. The first thing that needs to be done is to make sure that you have enough inf2 on-demand vCPUs as most of the DoEKS blueprints utilize this specific instance. to increase service quota navigate to the service quota page for your respective region [service quota](https://us-east-1.console.aws.amazon.com/servicequotas/home?region=us-east-1).
+Then select services under the left side menu and search for "Amazon Elastic Compute Cloud (Amazon EC2)"".
+This will bring up the service quota page, here search for "inf" and there should be an option for "Running On-Demand Inf instances".
+Increase this quota to 300.

 1. Clone the [`DoEKS`](https://github.com/awslabs/data-on-eks) repository